SAP/spartacus-docs/_pages/dev/components/shared-components/media-component.md

 }
 ```

-- Renders the following HTML:
+This configuration renders the following HTML:

 ```html
 <picture>